leonardgoeke/AnyMOD.jl/docs/src/index.md

 ![](assets/carrier.png)

-The fourth graph created by using `plotEnergyFlow` with keyword `:graph` gives a visual qualitative overview of all energy flows within a model.
+The fourth graph created by using `plotEnergyFlow` with keyword `:graph` gives a qualitative overview of all energy flows within a model.
 Nodes either correspond to technologies (grey dots) or energy carriers (colored squares).
 Edges between technology and energy carrier nodes indicate the carrier is either an input (entering edge) or an output (leaving edge) of the respective technology.
 Edges between carriers indicate the same relationships as displayed in the tree above.

 ![](assets/energyFlowGraph.png)